 It's a classic design, reliable, practical, and pleasing to look at and hold.

 I still have a six cup, although I tend to use it just for outdoors and traveling nowadays, rather than as my main maker.

-- If you take good care of it, your Bialetti will last you a lifetime.
+- If you take good care of it, your Bialetti has the potential to last you a lifetime.

-- Tried and tested design that has stood the test of time (the first one was made in 1933).
+- It follows a tried and tested design that has stood the test of time (the first one was made in 1933).

 - Available in multiple sizes.
-I've acquired different sizes over the years according to where I am in life, regarding family size.
+I've acquired different sizes over the years, according to where I've been in my life, regarding family size.

-- Portable.
-I've taken mine to work and on trips in the past.
+- The Bialetti is portable.
+I've taken mine to work and on road trips in the past.